buren/git-story/README.md

 1. Start developing a feature, and name it `git dev <name>`
 2. Save local changes and sync with remote `git done <commit_message>`
-3. If any conflicts fix them and `git done "Fixed merge conflicts in ..."`
+3. If any conflicts fix them and run `git done "Fixed merge conflicts in ..."`
 4. Create a pull request on GitHub (or any other host)

 The principle is that you develop each new feature in its on branch.
 Then when you're ready you push it and create a pull request.